10 Best Dividend Stocks of 2020 and Beyond

 “While we see the dividend as safe — if for no other reason than management’s desire to maintain S&P Aristocrat status — the cash flow outspend is colossal under current conditions,” wrote Molchanov.

-ExxonMobil is undergoing a lot of turbulence, but is still one of the best dividend stocks in 2020 and beyond.
+ExxonMobil is undergoing a lot of turbulence, but is still one of the best dividend stocks of 2020 to buy and hold.

 In addition to ExxonMobil, Chevron is an oil giant that is struggling with the COVID-19 pandemic fallout.
 Despite diminished sales, Chevron’s dividend yield is still a healthy 6.15%.